-When I was traveling in 2016, one of my goals is to meet locals in each location I am traveling to.
+When I was travelling in 2016, one of my goals is to meet locals in each location I am travelling to.
 My initial plan was to look for a local host to save up on accommodation but I ended up staying at a backpacker’s hostel simply for the sake of accessibility and flexibility I need.
 However, I did utilize on the app ‘hangouts’ feature extensively.

 Dine at a local warung + chilling at a hipster cafe

 Bandung was my very first stop during my 2 months backpacking journey and i really love the authenticity of the place.
 Not as touristy as places like Bali.
 If you are planning to explore Bandung, check out my guide in traveling Bandung.
 This is the where I met Reza, pretty awesome dude who had travel a lot as well.

 I got in touch with Reza on couchsurf even before I arrived in Bandung.
 The one cool thing about Reza is that we were both from AIESEC, the world largest student-run organization and it instantly felt like meeting a long-lost friend.
 We met up at Dago and he brought me to a street warung (stall) nearby which has the local touch which is something I want to try.
 Bandung has always been famous with cool cafes which was our next destination.
 We went to SWG cafe which is a place you should check out if you happen to visit Bandung.

 The great part about couchsurfing is that the people are genuine and always looking forward to help you, making you feel like home.

 My second experience with couchsurfing was at Yogyakarta.
 I was randomly browsing through the hangout list and met up with Irfina for dinner.
 She picked me up with her bike and drove me to a local sate stall which is pretty far away from my hostel, somewhere I will never discover without her.